Margarita-Simeonova/Conditional-Statements/README.md

 2. The larger number:
 To write a program that reads two integers entered by the user and prints the larger of the two.

+########

+3. Even or odd:
+To write a program that reads an integer entered by the user and prints whether it is even or odd.
+If even print "even", if odd print "odd".